-In the last tip, we got into the markup that's required to create XML documents to use for podcasting, including the nearly ubiquitous iTunes namespace and related document elements one must use for best results
+In the last tip, we got into the markup that's required to create XML documents to use for podcasting, including the nearly ubiquitous iTunes namespace and related document elements one must use for best results on the Apple iTunes Music Store.
+In this current tip, we'll take a look at software that's related to podcasting and point out a few nonpareils to help those in search of a little information or inspiration in this area.

 To begin with, it's wise to observe that there are many types of software that relate to podcasting: